vmware/terraform-provider-avi/website/docs/d/avi_wafapplicationsignatureprovider.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `available_applications` - Available application names and the ruleset version, when the rules for an application changed the last time.
+Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `name` - Name of application specific ruleset provider.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `ruleset_version` - Version of signatures.
+Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `service_status` - If this object is managed by the application signatures update  service, this field contain the status of this syncronization.
 Field introduced in 20.1.3.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `signatures` - The waf rules.
+Not visible in the api.
+Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `uuid` - Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.